 Jennifer Fearing, President

-Jennifer serves on the board of Leadership Counsel for Justice and Accountability, a leading environmental justice organization based in the San Joaquin and Eastern Coachella Valleys.
-Jennifer has degrees from UC Davis and Harvard’s Kennedy School of Government.
-She is a regular guest speaker at several leading universities.
+Jennifer serves on the board of Leadership Counsel for Justice and Accountability, a leading environmental justice organization based in California’s San Joaquin and Eastern Coachella Valleys.

 Jeanie Ward-Waller, Director of Transportation Advocacy